ef4203/humanify/docs/contributing.md

 # Contributing to Humanify

-A simple guide on best practises and enviroment setup for contributing to Humanify.
+A simple guide on best practises and enviroment setup for contributing to humanify.

 ## Setting up a developer enviroment